 However, AMS can be very serious, with the most serious symptoms being High Altitude Pulmonary Edema (HAPE) and High Altitude Cerebral Edema (HACE), which can be fatal.
 Symptoms of HAPE include weakness, shortness of breath, even at rest, impending suffocation at night, and a persistent productive cough with white, watery, or frothy fluid.
 Symptoms of HPCE may include headache, ataxia, weakness, hallucinations, psychotic behavior, coma, and loss of memory.
 Both approach and strike at night and can be fatal!
 Immediate descent is the surest treatment.

 AMS can be lessened or avoided with proper acclimatization, which will also ease and reduce AMS symptoms.
 A gradual ascent will allow your body to acclimatize to higher altitudes and the decreased oxygen supply.
-Go no higher 300 - 400 hundred meters (984 - 1,312 feet) daily and have a rest after each 1,000 meter (3280 feet) ascent.
-Medication also helps to prevent AMS.
+Go no higher 300 – 400 hundred meters (984 – 1,312 feet) daily and have a rest after every 1,000 meters (3280 feet) ascent.
+The medication also helps to prevent AMS.
 Mild AMS symptoms can be treated with proper medication.
-If medication does not relieve the symptoms, go to hospital or evacuate immediately to safe altitude!
+If medication does not relieve the symptoms, go to a hospital or evacuate immediately to a safe altitude!

 01. Drink plenty of fluids (3 – 4 liters daily at least) and eat carbohydrate food to keep the body properly hydrated;